“Is alcoholism a disease?” is one of the most widely discussed issues concerning addiction and recovery.

 Opinions and viewpoints on addiction have changed radically over the years.
 Where once addiction was perceived as a moral failing or a lack of willpower, most researchers and addiction experts now view alcoholism through the lens of the disease model of addiction.

-Before we highlight why alcoholism is now almost universally considered a brain disease, we need to define alcoholism.
+Before we look into alcohol treatment centers in California and highlight why alcoholism is now almost universally considered a brain disease, we need to define alcoholism.

 What Is Alcoholism?

 Alcoholism is an informal term for alcohol use disorder (AUD).

 AUD is characterized by the compulsive consumption of alcohol regardless of negative outcomes.
 As alcohol use disorder sets in, so tolerance for alcohol builds.
 This means you will need more alcohol to achieve the same effects.